 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Kirst include Christ, Crist, Kirst, Kist, Kierst, Kryste, Chryste and many more.

-Another 36 words (3 lines of text) are included under the topic Early Kirst Notables in all our PDF Extended History products.
+Another 36 words (3 lines of text) are included under the topic Early Kirst Notables in all our PDF Extended History products and printed products wherever possible.

 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Kirst were

 Kirst Settlers in United States in the 18th Century

 Kirst Settlers in United States in the 19th Century